nikomc/nikomc.github.io/.ipynb_checkpoints/this-week-checkpoint.md

 UCLA and UCSB researchers receive a $23.7 million grant from the NSF to study biologically based polymers.
 [Read the press release](https://newsroom.ucla.edu/releases/nsf-grant-biologically-based-polymers).

+Article in [OneZero](https://onezero.medium.com/) on how cows were genetically engineered to produce mostly male offspring.
+[Read the article](https://onezero.medium.com/scientists-gene-edited-a-cow-to-have-mostly-male-offspring-fe8ddb92bc6).